Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 }
 ```

 Locks are exclusive. `TryLock` is non-blocking: it returns `true` if the lock was acquired, `false` if another session holds it.
-This is what the master uses for election — whichever process wins the lock first becomes the active master.
+This is what the master uses for election: whichever process wins the lock first becomes the active master.

 ### Watches